lucaskienast/Regression/README.md

 - Support Vector Regression
 - Random Forest (Decision Tree) Regression
 - Stepwise Regression
-- Ridge Regression
-- Lasso Regression
-- ElasticNet Regression
+- Penalized (Ridge, Lasso, Elastic Net) Regression

 ## Linear Regression
 Linear regression, at it’s core, is a way of calculating the relationship between two variables.
 It assumes that there’s a direct correlation between the two variables, and that this relationship can be represented with a straight line.
 Linear regression creates a linear mathematical relationships between these two variables.
 It enables calculation predicting the dependent variable if the dependent variable is known.